guillaume-azarias/My-HealthData-Core/README.md

 ## What´s next ?

 1. Finalize the prototype using the Agile approach while involving the Patient Champions.
 Get feedback from a broader group of patients.
-2. Refine the Business Model and Financial Model behind the My HealthData Core platform that will form the basis for developing the MVP.
+2. Refine the Business Model and Financial Model behind the My Health Data Core platform that will form the basis for developing the MVP.
 3. Onboard team members with required skill sets and secure the resources required to develop the MVP.
 This includes: Agile PM, App UI designers, App developers, IT data experts, database experts, and of course Patient Champions.
 4. Create the MVP and validate it with patients in the real-world.
 MVP development will be co-created with patients and healthcare sponsors (ie. insurance companies, industry, foundations, patient organisations).
 5. Participate in an accelerator/incubator program (ie. Day One accelerator!) to develop our MVP and secure funding for the launch of the platform in 2021.